Bone marrow exam

 - Blood and urine tests.
 Blood and urine tests may help rule out an infection or other disease.

 - Imaging tests.
-Your doctor may recommend imaging tests to look for tumors in your body.
-Imaging tests may include X-ray, computerized tomography (CT) scan, magnetic resonance imaging (MRI) or positron emission tomography (PET).
+Your doctor may recommend imaging tests to look for signs of lymphoma cells elsewhere in your body.
+Tests may include CT, MRI and positron emission tomography (PET).

-- Removing a sample of lymph node tissue for testing.
-Your doctor may recommend a biopsy procedure to sample or remove a lymph node for testing.
+- Lymph node test.
+Your doctor may recommend a lymph node biopsy procedure to remove all or part of a lymph node for laboratory testing.
 Analyzing lymph node tissue in a lab may reveal whether you have non-Hodgkin's lymphoma and, if so, which type.

 If your non-Hodgkin's lymphoma is aggressive or causes signs and symptoms, your doctor may recommend treatment.
 Options may include: